motilal02/Getting-and-Cleaning-Data/CodeBook.md

 fbodybodygyrojerkmag-std|Standard deviation frequency of magnitude of body gyroscope jerk measurement

-* The set of variables that were estimated from these signals are:
+## The set of variables that were estimated from these signals are:
 + mean(): Mean value
 + std(): Standard deviation

-## Variables and summaries you calculated
+## Variables and summaries calculated

-+ XTrain - Data read from train/X_train.txt
++ XTrain --> Data read from train/X_train.txt
-+ XTest - Data read from test/X_test.txt
++ XTest --> Data read from test/X_test.txt
-+ merged - Data merged from XTrain and XTest
++ merged --> Data merged from XTrain and XTest
-+ featureNames - Data read from features.txt
++ featureNames --> Data read from features.txt
-+ matches - Mean and STD data filtered with grep
++ matches --> Mean and STD data filtered with grep
-+ activityNames - Setting Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying
++ activityNames --> Setting Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying
-+ Change t to Time
-+ Change f to Frequency
++ Change t to Time and f to Frequency
-+ subjectTrain - Data read from train/subject_train.txt
++ subjectTrain --> Data read from train/subject_train.txt
-+ subjectTest - Data read from test/subject_test.txt
++ subjectTest --> Data read from test/subject_test.txt
-+ subjects - Merging subjectTrain, subjectTest
++ subjects --> Merging subjectTrain, subjectTest
-+ tidyMeans - Split data frame, apply function, and return results in a data frame
++ tidyMeans --> Split data frame, apply function, and return results in a data frame
-+ write.table - Writing output to tidyMeansdata.txt
++ write.table --> Writing output to tidyMeansdata.txt